shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 ```

+> [!NOTE]
-<b>Note:</b> There are two ways to add a user
-to a segment after a conversion:
+> There are two ways to add a user to a segment after a conversion:

-1. Add a user at the same time the conversion pixel is fired
+>1.
+Add a user at the same time the conversion pixel is fired
-2. Add a Segment pixel as a piggyback to the conversion pixel
+> 1. Add a Segment pixel as a piggyback to the conversion pixel.
+>

-It is preferable to use the first scenario, keeping the conversion and
-segment pixel as one call, over having the segment be a piggy back.
+>It is preferable to use the first scenario, keeping the conversion and segment pixel as one call, over having the segment be a piggy back.
 There are several reasons for this.
-First only one call, rather then
-two, is made as the page loads reducing latency.
-Second if the user
-clicks away from the page before it fully loads it is possible for the
-conversion pixel to fire but not the piggybacked segment causing a
-mismatch.
-If you use the first scenario, you will not have a mismatch
-assuming you are not adding users to the segment some place else.
+First only one call, rather then two, is made as the page loads reducing latency.
+Second if the user clicks away from the page before it fully loads it is possible for the conversion pixel to fire but not the piggybacked segment causing a mismatch.
+If you use the first scenario, you will not have a mismatch assuming you are not adding users to the segment some place else.

-Use Conversion Pixel Parameters
+## Use Conversion Pixel Parameters

-Order ID/SKU: order_id
+## Order ID/SKU: order_id

 You can pass in an order ID or SKU in your pixel and then see this data
 in conversion reporting.
 For example, the user sees a ProStarr